agaif/Triangulations-like-OP2/README.md

 We use this identification of simplices and numbers to order the simplices from smallest to largest in all lists we use.

 ### Format for a simplicial complex

+We typically work with rather large $G$-invariant simplicial complexes.

+The first line of the description of a simplicial complex contains the number $k$ of $G$-orbits of maximal simplices.
+The consecutive $k$ lines contain rows of 0's and 1's encoding representatives of $G$-orbits of maximal simplices.
+The smallest representative must be chosen in each orbit and these representatives must be ordered from smallest to largest (w.r.t. the ordering described above).
+For instance, a file describing a simplicial complex can look like that:

+>286
+>
+>111111111111110111000000000
+>
+>111111111111011111000000000
+>
+>111111101111111111000000000
+>
+>...
+>
+>110111110010111001111110000